 Eriksson et al. (2003) provide a phylogeny of Rosoideae: Alchemilla, Fragaria, and other genera form a well-supported clade outside Potentilla and relatives (see also Dobes & Paule 2010).
 Filipendula is sister to other Rosoideae.
 "Intergeneric" hybridisation seems to occur (Smedmark et al. 2003).
 Within Potentilleae, Potentilla is sister to the rest (see Eriksson et al. 2003), or, more precisely, Potentilla (including a few genera) is sister to a small clade including Argentina (Potentilla sect.
 Anserina), the two forming a clade sister to the other Potentilleae (all relationships with strong support: Dobes & Paule 2010).
 Fragariinae are sister to Alchemillinae; for relationships within Alchemilla s.l., which have a strong geographic signal, see Gehrke et al. (2008).
 The current infrageneric classification of Rubus does not reflect relationships there (Alice & Campbell 1999).
 For Rosa, see Bruneau et al. (2007), Wissemann and Cox (2007) and Koopman et al. (2008); relationships here are not easy to disentangle.

 Aldasoro et al. (2005) suggest morphological and biogeographic relationships in the inferior-ovaried Spiraeaoideae-Pyreae.
 Exochorda forms a small clade along with Oemleria and Prinsepia (Evans & Dickinson 1999a for information); they have been placed near Prunus (Potter et al. 2002, see also Lee & Wen 2001) to which they do show some morphological similarity.
 Amygdaleae are circumscribed narrowly here (one genus, Prunus, from which there have previously been segregates), following Potter et al. (2002, 2006).
-For phylogenies of Prunus, see Lee and Wen (2001) and Wen et al. (2008: some conflict between ITS and ndhF); the distribution and nature of calcium oxalate crystals correlate quite well with relationships (see Lersten & Horner 2000).
+For phylogenies of Prunus, see Lee and Wen (2001), Wen et al. (2008: some conflict between ITS and ndhF) and Yazbek and Oh (2013: subgenus Amygdalus; the distribution and nature of calcium oxalate crystals correlate quite well with relationships (see Lersten & Horner 2000).
 In the recent past Maddenia (dioecious, apetalous) has been placed near Prunus; it is a member of .
 Generic limits in Pyreae-Pyrineae have been difficult, there being little molecular divergence between many of them (but considerable divergence within them (Dickinson et al. 2007; Lo et al. 2007, esp.
 Crataegus s.l.; Q.-Y. Li et al. 2012: little support for most of the relationships discussed).
 Cotoneaster forms grafts with Crataegus.
 However, recent work including over 330 species and large amounts of data has provided substantial resolution of relationships in Pyrineae, although support along the backbone could still be improved (Lo & Donoghue 2012).

 Classification.
 Fruit types are certainly not as good indicators of relationships within Rosaceae as was for a long time thought, but chemistry, chromosomes, and fungi all support the realignments suggested by molecular data (especially Morgan et al. 1994), as does developmental work by Evans and Dickinson (1999a, b, 2002).
 Thus the old Spiraeoideae, characterised by follicular fruit, are strongly paraphyletic, and include both Prunoideae/Amygdaloideae and Maloideae; Prunoideae were characterized by drupaceous fruits, and Maloideae by their pomes (a pretty useless term).
 In the past Spiraeoideae had been considered a very natural group (e.g. Kalkman 1988), however, tribes in Spiraeaoideae may represent clades (especially Evans et al. 2002; Potter et al. 2006).